About the ABLE

 Opening & Contributing to an Account

 An Eligible Individual can open an account for him or herself.
 The Eligible Individual is known as the “Account Owner” “Administrator” or "Beneficiary" of the La ABLE Account.
-A parent, legal guardian, or the holder of a power of attorney can also open, set up, and manage a La ABLE Account for their loved one.
+A parent, legal guardian, holder of a power of attorney, or the Social Security representative payee can also open, set up, and manage a La ABLE Account for their loved one.
 These individuals are known as "Administers."

 *Please note - if you are the holder of a power of attorney, the power of attorney must be specific enough to give you authority over the Beneficiary's La ABLE Account administration.